hammerheim-game/hammerheim-rules/5-warbands.md

 Whilst in Bat form the Vampire may fly and ignores movement penalties, he cannot run as such but may move double distance and a charge move is also doubled.
-The Vampire may not use weapons and does not receive any protection from armour.
+The Vampire may not use weapons and does not receive any protection from armor.
 He cannot shoot with a missile weapon or cast spells but can attack in close combat without a penalty for fighting without a weapon.
 Wolf Form: Many Vampires can transform into Giant Wolves.
 A